• Skip to primary navigation

 Is this vegan?

-When blending the ingredients, the nuts may release oils and become sticky if they are blended for a longer time.
-Dry roasting the nuts helps to grind them quickly.
-Keep an eye while processing so that it doesn't turn into spread/butter.
-It would be delicious but can’t be used for the drinks.
+When blending the ingredients, the nuts may release oils and become sticky if you blend for a longer time.
+Although dry roasting the nuts helps to grind them quickly, keep an eye while processing so that it doesn't turn into spread/butter.
+It would be delicious but can't be used for the drinks.
 Blitz giving time interval between for the mixture to cool.
 Add the cardamom, fennel, and black pepper first to the blender followed by nuts so that the spices are powdered too.

 Ingredients